asgardeo/asgardeo-mcp-server/README.md

 ### On your machine

 4. Clone the repo.
 5. Build the repo.
-This will create an executable named asgardeo-mcp.
+This will create an executable named `asgardeo-mcp`.

 ```bash
 go build